Postwar

 1947 – GATT (General Agreement on Tariffs and Trade) forms in Geneva.
 This organization was responsible for the early stages of globalism by reducing tariffs among participating countries.
 In 1947, the average tariff for GATT members was 22 percent.
 This number decreased to just 5 percent in 1999 after the Uruguay Round.

 1948 – Israel becomes a nation.
 Jewish immigrants and refugees from war-ravaged Europe start to populate the country.
-Israel’s strategic location in the Middle-East unleashed a series of tumultuous conflicts between Israel and their Arab-Muslim neighbors.
+Israel’s strategic location in the Middle-East has unleashed a series of tumultuous conflicts between them and their Arab-Muslim neighbors that continue to this day.
 The Israel-Arab conflict cumulated in the Six-Day War, the Yom Kippur War, Desert Storm, and the War on Terror.
-Not to mention the continuous conflict with the Palestinians.
+Not to mention their continuous conflict with the Palestinians.
 While the Jews have long been advocates of diversity and multiculturalism for the West, apparently their very own people felt threatened by it and wanted to create a racialist haven for themselves.

-1948 – Mahatma Gandhi is assassinated.
+1948 – Mahatma Gandhi was assassinated.
 Gandhi was best associated with non-violent resistance, popularly termed, Gandhism.

 1948 – Catherine Nimmo and Rubin Abramowitz creates the first vegan organization in the US.